 2. You can skip the long lines at the Colosseum

 Don’t line up at the Colosseum like a chump.
-We bought tickets to visit Palatino, nearby to the Colosseum, and purchased our Colossum entry tickets while we were there.
+We bought tickets to visit Palatino, nearby to the Colosseum and purchased our Colosseum entry tickets while we were there.
 It should cost you around 12€ and, honestly, exploring Palatino is pretty cool in itself so it’s worth doing both.
 This little trick can save you hours!